Content Marketing for Accountants and Bookkeepers: What Is Good Accounting Content?

-Content is information in a variety of formats that you create to publish on your website and share through direct mail or social media.
+Content marketing is giving first and sales second.
 It is the backbone of important marketing techniques, especially digital marketing, and is driving results for companies of all types and sizes.
-Yes, accountants and bookkeepers too so here is a quick guide to content for marketing to get you started.
+Yes, accountants and bookkeepers too, so here is a quick guide to the various forms of content for marketing to get you started.

 The Written Word: Blogs, Newsletters, Whitepapers, e-Books

-Whether you create them in-house or hire a writer, this text content will improve your website and, if done correctly, your search engine optimisation (SEO) too.
-Think carefully about the strategy and subject matter of your content to ensure it has the maximum appeal for your audience, start by covering the areas below.
+Whether you create them in-house, use BOMA’s content library to get your started or hire a writer, this text content will improve your website and, if done correctly, your search engine optimisation (SEO) too.
+Think carefully about the strategy and subject matter of your content to ensure it has the maximum appeal for your audience.
+Here are some ideas:

 - Seasonality – There is a distinct seasonality for most business sectors and you should tailor content to your client’s market, be that agriculture, retail, tourism.
 Create great ‘evergreen’ content that will be relevant year in year out so with only minor tweaks you can repost again and again.
 Topics like tax deadlines, financial health checks for on and off-season times of year all work well.